y-ncao/Python-Study/README.md

 2014/10/10

+###Tips
+Please click [here](./tips.md) for some tips

 ###My Coding

 [leetcode.py](./leetcode.py) is my first pass for leetcode, started from March, 2014.
 Didn't complete all of them and code weren't submitted to OJ.

 [Leetcode](./Leetcode) is my second pass for leetcode, started from Jun, 2014.
-Each submit may contain several solutions to OJ, all passed.
+Each submission may contain several solutions to OJ, all passed.

-[coding_index](./coding_index.md) is my summary, also include some class notes from NC.
+[coding_index](./coding_index.md) is my summary, including some class notes from NC.

 [zz_coding_index](./zz_coding_index.md) is the summary of leetcode questions by programming solutions, copied from Peking2.

 [system_design](./system_design.md) is my summary to the system design questions.

-[Whitebook](./WhiteBook) includes some 150 Career Cup Questions.
+[Whitebook](./WhiteBook) including some solutions from Career Cup 150 questions.
 Very basic.

 [Concept Implement](./Concept_Implement) includes the python implementation of important CS concepts.

-[run.py](./run.py) is a script to test Solutions when input is not very complicated.
+[run.py](./run.py) is a script to test solutions when input is not very complicated.
 Just update the file name and function name in Solution and run the script.

 [tool.py](./tool.py) has two functions:
 * Combine all the solutions in [Leetcode](./Leetcode), output to [Solutions](./solutions.md)